satyamakgec/terminalApp/docs/intro/creating-org-folers.md

 ---
 id: creating-org-folder
-title: Creating and organizing folders
+title: Creating and Organizing Folders
-sidebar_label: Creating and organizing folders
+sidebar_label: Creating and Organizing Folders
 ---

-## Creating and organizing folders
+In order to create your first folder on the Terminal platform, you must navigate over to the left side of the home page.
+Click on the "Add" button and select the folder option to get started

 ![login](assets/images/intro/introd1.png)